 When I make a batch of reusable tissues, I just slice the sleeves open to throw onto my schmatta shelf, but sleeves can have other uses.
 A few years ago I was really wanting a soap pouch I could keep in the shower for holding those small slivers of soap bars that no one wants to use because they are too easy to drop or those tiny bars from hotels.
 You can buy these washcloth pouches on Amazon, but I was hoping to find a lower-waste option.
 After letting the concept percolate for a bit, I stumbled on the idea that a knit shirt sleeve could be perfect for the job and could be easy to make even for someone of my limited sewing skills.
 I call it a Soap Sleeve (absolutely not trademarked in any way), and it’s a soap holder/washcloth combo.

 Start by deciding how long you want your soap sleeve to be, measuring from the wrist, then add about two inches to that length.
 Cut the sleeve with fabric scissors or pinking shears.
 Then, move the scissors about ¾” down from the top of the sleeve and cut it most but not all of the way across.
 That will be your hanging hook.
 Flip the sleeve inside out and sew the wrist opening shut.
 I use the wrist seam as my sewing guide and sew the sleeve closed with a whip stitch, making two passes the width of the sleeve.
 Slide your soap in, and you are good to go.
 I think the next time I make one of these, I will sew a button on the sleeve to loop the hook around so it can attach to a shelf or shower bar.
+[Update September 2020: When my first Soap Sleeve wore out, I didn’t have time to sew, so I simply tied a knot in the bottom of the sleeve.
+It looks nice and it took seconds.
+I also made the tying strip at the top to make it a bit sturdier.]

 Speaking of reusing shirts, earlier this week, I ran out of disinfecting wipes and since I didn’t plan on placing a store pickup order for a few days and even then I couldn’t be sure the store would have disinfecting wipes in stock, so I figured I was going to have to make some myself.
 I went back to the old schmatta shelf and pulled out three of my husband’s white t-shirts that had clearly seen better days.
 It took about a shirt and a half to fill up my empty disinfecting wipe container.
 Then I mixed a cup of 70% rubbing alcohol (lower percentages may not kill coronavirus) with two tablespoons of dishwashing liquid and poured it into the container.
 (You could put a few drops of essential oil in to make it smell nice if you wanted to.)
 I shook the container well to make sure the wipes were wet.
 They are working great!